linera-io/linera-protocol/examples/llm/README.md

 CAVEAT:

-* We currently use a local HTTP service to provide model data to the wallet implementation (aka "node service").
-In the future, model data will be stored on-chain ([#1981](https://github.com/linera-io/linera-protocol/issues/1981)) or in an external decentralized storage.

 * Running larger LLMs with acceptable performance will likely require hardware acceleration ([#1931](https://github.com/linera-io/linera-protocol/issues/1931)).

 * The service currently is restarted when the wallet receives a new block for the chain where the